NetDiver-OSS/NetAM/CONTRIBUTING.md

 We encourage you to use your commit definitions.

-We are based on [Angular contribution guide](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-coding-rules) for the essentiels of commit keys :
+We are based on [Angular contribution guide](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-coding-rules) for the essentials of commit keys :

 ```text
 - build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)